OffchainLabs/arbitrum-sdk/README.md

-# Arb-Ts
+# Arbitrum SDK

 Typescript library for client-side interactions with Arbitrum.
-Arb-ts provides common helper functionaliy as well access to the underlying smart contract interfaces.
+Arbitrum SDK provides common helper functionaliy as well access to the underlying smart contract interfaces.

-Below is an overview of the Arb-Ts functionlity.
+Below is an overview of the Arbitrum SDK functionlity.
 See the [tutorials](https://github.com/OffchainLabs/arbitrum-tutorials) for examples of how to use these classes.

 ### Bridging assets

-Arb-Ts can be used to bridge assets to/from the rollup chain.The following asset bridgers are currently available:
+Arbitrum SDK can be used to bridge assets to/from the rollup chain.The following asset bridgers are currently available:

 - EthBridger
 - Erc20Bridger